-Surveillance traps, such as the ones that Clarke manages across Illinois, are used to monitor regional mosquito populations and the presence of disease.
-Mosquitoes in surveillance traps are routinely collected and transported back to a laboratory where they are identified by species, counted, and then tested for the presence of West Nile Virus (WNV) using a RAMP or PCR diagnostic test.
+Mosquito surveillance traps, such as the ones in Clarke’s network across Illinois, are used to monitor regional mosquito populations and the presence of disease.
+Adult mosquitoes collected in surveillance traps are routinely collected and transported back to a laboratory where they are identified by species, counted, and then tested for the presence of West Nile Virus (WNV) using a RAMP or PCR diagnostic test.

 If mosquito samples test positive for West Nile Virus, that means there’s potential for the virus to transfer to humans through the bite of an infected mosquito.